rgscherf/gainful/README.md

 Gainful is a simple aggregator for public service job postings in Ontario and BC.

 Filter postings by geographic region or job category.
-View the updated-hourly list of hidden Ontario Public Service job postings. ~~Sign up for the daily newsltter~~ coming soon!
+View the updated-hourly list of hidden Ontario Public Service job postings. ~~Sign up for the daily newsletter~~ coming soon!

 ### How